Our Story

 2022

-The award is acknowledgment of the strives that we have made over the past year in driving forward the implementation of green technology in transport as well as the work we have done in spreading sustainability awareness through the education of young students at a multitude of community outreach events and school visits.
-Talks to over 1,500 students in the last 6 months alone.
+The award is acknowledgement of the steps that we have made over the past year in driving forward the implementation of green technology in transport as well as the work we have done in spreading sustainability awareness through the education of young students at a multitude of community outreach events and school visits, including talks to over 1,500 students in a half-year.

-Furthermore, the Palace Green event allowed us to present the car to the Durham community, in the grounds of Durham Castle .
+This was coupled by our attendance at the Palace Green event, allowing us to present our car to the Durham community, in the grounds of Durham Castle.

 Solar Tour UK